Mary Jane Kelly: Post-mortem

-Phillips believed that Kelly had been killed by a slash to the throat and the mutilations performed afterward.
-Bond stated in a report that the knife used was about 1 in wide and at least 6 in long, but did not believe that the murderer had any medical training or knowledge.
+Phillips believed that Kelly had been killed by a slash to the throat, with the mutilations performed afterwards.
+Bond stated in a report that the knife used was about 1 in wide and at least 6 in long, but did not believe the murderer had any medical training or knowledge.
 He wrote:

 In each case the mutilation was inflicted by a person who had no scientific nor anatomical knowledge.
 In my opinion, he does not even possess the technical knowledge of a butcher or horse slaughterer or a person accustomed to cut up dead animals.

 Inquest

-The official inquest into Kelly's death was opened at the Shoreditch Town Hall on Monday 12 November.
-This inquest was presided over by the coroner for North East Middlesex, Roderick Macdonald, MP.
-The jury were duly sworn before being taken by Inspector Abberline to both view Kelly's body at the mortuary adjoining Shoreditch Church and the crime scene in Miller's Court.
-After approximately one hour, the jurors reconvened at Shoreditch Town Hall to hear witness testimony.
+The official inquest into Kelly's death opened at Shoreditch Town Hall on Monday 12 November.
+It was presided over by the coroner for North East Middlesex, Roderick Macdonald, MP.
+The jury were sworn before being taken by Inspector Abberline to view Kelly's body at the mortuary adjoining Shoreditch Church and the crime scene in Miller's Court.
+After about one hour, the jurors reconvened at Shoreditch Town Hall to hear witness testimony.

 Character testimony

-The first witness to testify was Joseph Barnett, who testified he had lived with Kelly for "one year and eight months" before the two had separated following a quarrel on 30 October over her allowing "a woman of bad character" to stay in her room, whom Kelly "took in out of compassion".
-Barnett explained that, despite this argument, he had remained on good terms with Kelly in the week following their separation, and that he had last seen her alive at approximately 7:45 p.m. on 8 November.
-On the final occasion he had seen Kelly, she had been "quite sober".
+The first witness to testify was Joseph Barnett.
+He said he had lived with Kelly for "one year and eight months" before they separated following a quarrel on 30 October over her allowing "a woman of bad character" to stay in her room, whom Kelly "took in out of compassion".
+Barnett said that, despite this argument, he had remained on good terms with Kelly in the week after their separation, and that he had last seen her alive at about 7:45 pm on 8 November.
+On this final occasion, she had been "quite sober".

-Discussing Kelly's background, Barnett related her Irish origins, her marriage at age 16 and subsequent relocation to Cardiff following the death of her husband.
-Barnett also emphasised his belief Kelly's cousin was the source of her leading a life of prostitution, stating: "She was following a bad life with her cousin, who, as I reckon, and as I often told her, was the cause of her downfall."
+Barnett described Kelly's Irish origins, her marriage at age 16, and her move to Cardiff after her husband's death.
+He also emphasised his belief that Kelly's cousin was the source of her leading a life of prostitution, stating: "She was following a bad life with her cousin, who, as I reckon, and as I often told her, was the cause of her downfall."

-Following Barnett's testimony, Thomas Bowyer recounted his discovery of Kelly's body on 9 November.
-Bowyer stated he had first observed two pieces of flesh on the bedside table, then seen Kelly's extensively mutilated body.
-He had "at once went very quietly" to John McCarthy to inform him of his discovery.
-McCarthy had himself looked through the broken windowpane to verify Bowyer's discovery before the two had separately proceeded to the nearest police station to report their discovery.
+Thomas Bowyer then recounted his discovery of Kelly's body on 9 November.
+He said he had first seen two pieces of flesh on the bedside table, then Kelly's extensively mutilated body.
+He "at once went very quietly" to John McCarthy to inform him.
+McCarthy looked through the broken windowpane to verify Bowyer's account before they separately went to the nearest police station to report the discovery.